 Prague, Czech Republic – According to the latest report by UNAIDS, while western and central Europe as a whole has exceeded the viral load suppression target of 73% of all people living with HIV, the Czech Republic, Slovakia and Poland have all seen a precipitous rise of HIV infections in recent years.

-New HIV infections in the Czech Republic, Slovakia and Poland
+HIV infections on the rise in the Czech Republic, Slovakia and Poland

 The three central European countries saw the three biggest increases in annual HIV diagnoses in the region: +128% in the Czech Republic; +106% in Slovakia; and +88% in Poland.